 Wired Unbalanced vs Balanced is a debate I’d rather not get too into right now.
 But, I will happily share my thoughts on it.
 Balanced mode gives more power.
 More power in less efficient monitors equates to a better sound, proper voltage flow and feeding of the drivers.
 This results in better texture, more oomph factor, and dynamic flair.
 Even sometimes a larger imaging prowess.

-In this case, I hear absolutely nothing but a volume boost between using unbalanced vs balanced in the way of bass response.
+In the case of the N5005, I hear absolutely nothing but a volume boost between using unbalanced vs balanced in the way of bass response.
 The texture is relatively flat and very “AKG” in-house sound.
 Even with the bass filters installed, AKG headphones won’t offer exceptional depth and rumble.

 I have a few other IEM’s that are much cheaper that can be altered via a source on the low end, in small incremental nudges on the EQ board, that will result in audible changes in the bass experience.
 Whereas the N5005 is lacking that great sense of physical response, requiring more dB’s added before subtle changes in quantity are felt.